-APT248 Diesel Fuel Systems 3 cr. hr.
+Diesel Fuel Systems

 Diesel Fuel Systems is a course designed to enable the students to perform basic diagnostics of the fuel systems used in the agricultural industry.
 It will cover such systems used on John Deere, Case IH, Ford, New Holland & AGCO.
 Service procedures will be on fuel system components such as fuel tanks, filters, lift pumps, injectors, lines, pipes, and fittings.
 Prerequisite: None.